This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1 pound of brussels sprouts, halved or quartered
+- 1-1.5 pounds Brussels sprouts, stems removed and halved or quartered

 - 3-4 tablespoons olive oil